-Indicator Description Scoring Thresi nolds Environmental Justice (EJ) Populations Percentage of seven traditionally underserved communities (low income, minority, aging population, people with disabilities, zero-car households, limited English proficiency persons, female head of household with child), measured at the census tract level.
-Source: 5-year American Community Survey Data Method: A GIS assessment was conducted to determine the corresponding EJ score for the area adjacent to the corridor.
-The EJ score represents the number of underserved communities which exceed the regional average within a particular census block.
-Logic: To ensure that transportation decisions do not cause disproportionately high and adverse effects on low-income and minority populations, corridors with higher EJ population will be prioritized for improvements.
-Greater the EJ population, greater the need, greater the point allocation.
-Range 1 2 - 3 4 Over 4 Unit: Score Score 0.25 0.50 0.75 1 Relative Change: Vehicle Miles Traveled (VMT) Comparison of a corridor's 2045 VMT to the existing VMT Source: CFRPM v7 Method: The 2015 and 2045 travel demand model were evaluated to quantify the change in VMT along a corridor.
-Logic: Increased VMT results in increased greenhouse gas emissions, therefore corridors which exhibit the greatest increase in future VMT should be prioritized for improvements to other modes of travel that provide increased occupancy (transit) or active transportation (bike/pedestrian facilities).
-Greater the VMT increase, greater the need, greater the point allocation.
-Range 0 - 1.10 1.11 - 1.3 1.31 - 1.6 1.61 - 2.5 Over 2.5 Unit: Ratio Score 0 0.25 0.50 0.75
+Indicator Description Scoring Thres holds Transportation Disadvantaged (TD) Populations Percentage of seven traditionally disadvantaged communities (low income, minority, aging population, people with disabilities, zero-car households, limited English proficiency persons, female head of household with child), measured at the census tract level.
+Source: 5-year American Community Survey Data Method: A GIS assessment was conducted to determine the corresponding TD score for the area adjacent to the corridor.
+The TD score represents the number of transportation disadvantaged populations which exceed the regional average within a particular census block.
+Logic: To ensure that transportation decisions do not cause disproportionately high and adverse effects on transportation disadvantaged populations, corridors with higher TD population will be prioritized for improvements.
+Greater the TD population, greater the need, greater the point allocation.
+Range 1 2-3 4 Over 4 Unit: Score Score 0.25 0.50 0.75 1 Relative Change: Vehicle Miles Traveled (VMT) Method: The 2015 and 2045 travel demand model were evaluated to quantify the change in VMT along a corridor.
+Logic: Increased VMT results in increased greenhouse gas emissions, therefore Range 0 - 1.10 1.11 - 1.3 Score 0 0.25 comparison of a corridor's 2045 VMT to the existing VMT corridors which exhibit the greatest increase in future VMT should be prioritized for improvements to other modes of travel that provide increased occupancy (transit) or active transportation (bike/pedestrian facilities).
+1.31 - 1.6 1.61 - 2.5 Over 2.5 0.50 0.75 1 Source: CFRPM v7 Greater the VMT increase, greater the need, greater the point allocation.
+Unit: Ratio